mendix/HTMLSnippet/README.md

 ## Properties

-* Content Type [ HTML, JavaScript ] :
+* Content Type [ HTML, JavaScript, JavaScript with jQuery ] :
-  Defines whether this widget provides a piece of HTML or a piece of JavaScript.
+Select how the snippet should be rendered.
+The JavaScript with jQuery option will make sure that jQuery 1.11.3 is loaded and should be available on window.jQuery for the snippet.
 * Contents :
 The HTML or Javascript to embed.
 * Documentation :
 Documentation of this widget.
 Should explain its purpose.